'Wrongfully convicted' Ivan Henry being sued by alleged victims

 In criminal court, guilt must be proven beyond a reasonable doubt.
 In civil law, cases are decided on the balance of probabilities.

-The women claim Henry, "has been unjustly enriched by profiting from the sexual assaults that he committed."
+The women claim that Henry "has been unjustly enriched by profiting from the sexual assaults that he committed."

 "I don't want to see him compensated.
 I want that out of his pockets."